Therapeutic Exercise

 Qi Gong

-Pilates is a mind-body approach to movement that targets the deep postural muscles of the abdomen, pelvis, spine, and shoulder blades to improve overall central core stability, posture, and movement.
-Pilates exercises are performed with control, precision, and fluidity allowing better motor control in everyday activities.
+Pilates is a mind–body movement system that focuses on strengthening the deep postural muscles of the abdomen, pelvis, spine, and shoulder girdle to improve core stability, posture, and movement efficiency.
+Exercises are performed with precision, control, and fluidity, helping develop better motor control and functional movement patterns for everyday activities.

-During a movement session, you will be safely guided through exercise and given a take-home program specific to your needs.
-You will also be taught how your anatomy works and the reasoning behind these exercises for better self-management.
+During your movement session, you will be guided safely through exercises and provided with a personalized home program tailored to your needs.
+You will also gain a clearer understanding of your anatomy and the purpose behind each exercise, supporting greater independence and long-term self-management.

 Reserve: